soufianesakhi/feedly-filtering-and-sorting/README.md

 ![Import settings](https://raw.githubusercontent.com/soufianesakhi/feedly-filtering-and-sorting/master/screenshots/settings_controls.PNG)

-The `Unread Only` option is required to be enabled.
+The `Unread Only` option is required to be enabled to support all the features.

-Additionally the `Latest` sort option must be enabled to use sorting functionality (it's not required when the sorting is not enabled and the pin hot articles option is disabled).

 ![Feedly settings](https://raw.githubusercontent.com/soufianesakhi/feedly-filtering-and-sorting/master/screenshots/feedly_settings.PNG)